PipedreamHQ/docs/docs/workflows/managing/README.md

 Please see our [docs on public workflows](/public-workflows/) for more information.

-## Forking public workflows
+## Copying public workflows

 We hope that the workflows you write are helpful for many other people.
 If you've written a workflow to send all Stripe transaction data to a Redshift data warehouse, someone else will probably want to use your workflow to solve that same use case.

 If you've used [Github](https://github.com/), you can think of the workflow as a unique, public repository.
-It's code that anyone can view and fork for their own use.
+It's code that anyone can view and copy for their own use.

-On Pipedream, anyone can find a public workflow, [fork it](/workflows/fork/), and run it, modifying any of the steps within the workflow to make it work for their use case.
+On Pipedream, anyone can find a public workflow, [copy it](/workflows/copy/), and run it, modifying any of the steps within the workflow to make it work for their use case.

 ## Saving and Running your Workflow